solairerove/headstone-lamp/content/posts/squares_of_a_sorted_array.md

 ---
 title: 977.
 Squares of a Sorted Array
-description: use two pointers and compare using abs
+description: use two pointers and compare left and right num using abs
 date: 2023-10-26
 tags: [ arrays, two-pointers, easy ]
 ---